turuhsen/BugFighters_Demowebshop/Readme.md

 The repository contains the following:

 - src/: This directory contains the source code for the automation test project.
+-testCases/: This directory includes the test cases developed by the team
 - README.md: This file provides an overview of the project, including repository contents.